-When the Giant's hand is "watching" TV, the clip that was to be playing would have been the opening to Walt Disney's Wonderful World of Color (1954), but the filmmakers could not secure the rights and substituted the Maypo commercial instead.
+When the Giant's hand is "watching" television, the clip that was to be playing would have been the opening to Walt Disney's Wonderful World of Color (1954), but the filmmakers could not secure the rights, and substituted the Maypo commercial instead.

 Dean's newspaper in the diner scene had an ad for RINSO, THE GRANULATED SOAP clothing detergent, which was a very accurate ad (and image) of the time, down to the silhouettes of "happy home-makers" on the box.

 Among the comics Hogarth shows the Giant, is an issue of "The Spirit."
 Since the comic-book version ended in 1950 ("The Spirit" was a newspaper comic originally), it is unlikely (although not impossible) that Hogarth would have had any issues by 1957.
 In the 1990s, Brad Bird attempted to get backing for a "Spirit" animated film.

 The newspaper headline that Dean McCoppin is reading ("Disaster Seen as Catastrophe Looms") is similar to the headline that Jim Dear is reading in Lady and the Tramp (1955) and that Jiminy Cricket is reading in Fun & Fancy Free (1947).

 The town of Rockwell, Maine has a name suspiciously similar to Roswell, New Mexico, where aliens allegedly crash landed in 1947.
 It may also be an allusion to painter Norman Rockwell, famous for his idealized scenes of American small town life.